What is Mental Health?

 The concept of mental health is often misunderstood.
 Although many think of mental disorders when they hear the term, mental health refers to our emotional, psychological, and social well-being.
 Which affects how we think, feel, and act.

-- Reduce Stigma Educate the community about the facts related to mental health conditions, their occurrence in the general population, and the effectiveness of treatment in order to reduce the misunderstandings that can lead to fear and discrimination.
+- Reduce Stigma: Educate the community about the facts related to mental health conditions, their occurrence in the general population, and the effectiveness of treatment in order to reduce the misunderstandings that can lead to fear and discrimination.

-- Prevention Create safe social and physical environments that promote positive mental health for county residents of all ages by increasing protective factors and incorporating trauma-informed and suicide-safe practices in all settings.
+- Prevention: Create safe social and physical environments that promote positive mental health for county residents of all ages by increasing protective factors and incorporating trauma-informed and suicide-safe practices in all settings.

-- Early Identification Promoting the use of universal screening for trauma and mental health issues, and increasing the ability of gatekeepers within our county to assess, provide and/or connect consumers to services.
+- Early Identification: Promoting the use of universal screening for trauma and mental health issues, and increasing the ability of gatekeepers within our county to assess, provide and/or connect consumers to services.

-- Access Enhance connections between mental health providers and organizations within our communities who serve people of all ages to make it easier to access and utilize behavioral health services.
+- Access: Enhance connections between mental health providers and organizations within our communities who serve people of all ages to make it easier to access and utilize behavioral health services.